the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/xup/guide.md

 When you ask for gate status **do not say any colors**.
 There might be someone else waiting at a gate.
 If all they hear is "green" you might owe them a new ship.

 **RED** = Do not use any acceleration gates.
 Align and wait 10 seconds and ask for the status again.
-**GREEN** = Take the gate once you are sure you are at the correct site by warping to FC and you have **natural phenomenon**.
+**GREEN** = Take the gate once you are sure you are at the correct site by warping to FC and checking for **natural phenomenon**.

-If you are unsure; **ALWAYS** warp to the FC, if you at the correct site you will not move, if you at the wrong site you will warp to the correct one.
+If you are unsure **ALWAYS** warp to the FC, if you at the correct site you will not move, if you at the wrong site you will warp to the correct one.

 ![](gettofleet.png)